astolzen/ansible_lxc-clones/README.md

 * It creates new LXC Containers as clones from a master
 * BTRFS as backing store is used for FS-level snapshots
 * the cloning function is coded as "shell", since the current lxc_container module for Ansible still trys to call "lxc-clone" although this command has been replaced with "lxc-copy"
-* It injects a static Network Config.
+* It injects a static Network Config (for Fedora or EL Containers -> /etc/sysconfig/network-scripts).

 requires:
 * lxc, btrfs
 * the template container must be stored on a btrfs subvolume (like /var/lib/lxc/template/rootfs)